mdfirman/CityNet/README.md

     pip install tqdm
     pip install git+git://github.com/mdfirman/ml_helpers.git@master

+For training and testing we used a 2GB nvidia GPU.
+The computation requirements for classification are pretty low though, so a GPU should not be required at test time.

-# How to classify a new audio file with CityNet
+## How to classify a new audio file with CityNet

 - Run `python demo.py` to classify an example audio file.
 - Predictions should be saved in the folder `demo`.